 Introducing guest blogger Annisa from London Travellers

 How can London be so small yet be a big part of everyone’s lives?
-How can London be so small, yet, have more than 30 million visitors each year?
+How can London be so small yet, have more than 30 million visitors each year?
 Good things do come in small packages.
 London has everything wrapped in a tiny box for people to open.

 This 7 days in London itinerary post will include many hidden gems of London and a day trip.
 When you travel, you need to find the best luggage storage in London, so that your belongings are safe and you can enjoy your trip.

 Note: This is only a guide so, don’t take it religiously – play around with your days and plan an itinerary to suit your ages and interests.
-You will never fit it all in and, of course, with younger children in London you will want to build in plenty of rest stops too.
+You will never fit it all in, and, of course, with younger children in London, you will want to build in plenty of rest stops too.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of locals